ashutosh0709/Bert-Bible-Chatbot/rasa/readme.txt

 - pip install tornado
 - pip install responses

-- Git pull the repository, and cd into rasa folder
+- Git clone the repository, and cd into rasa folder

 # RUNNING THE MODEL: